The crime of Assault, Assault & Battery, and aggravated assault all involve intentional harm inflicted on one person by another.

 Any crime that involves physical attack or even threat of physical harm is usually classified as an assault, a battery, or both.

-Some states split Assault & Battery up while others combine the offenses.
+Some states split Assault and Battery up while others combine the offenses.

-The reason for pairing Assault and Battery as one offense is that when one commits Battery, they usually have intent to harm.
+The reason for pairing Assault and Battery as one offense is that when one commits Battery, they usually intend to harm.
 It threatens the person before committing the physical act, so he commits both crimes.

 However, in reality, when you put Assault vs. Battery into a clear perspective, the two have separate legal meaning.

 Assault is an intentional act that results in physical harm fear for another person.
 This applies even when the victim of the Assault is physically harmed.